azkahariz/rose/README.md

 - Results and Conclusions.

 <h2>Reference</h2>
-In this system I used 4-point correspondence [Hartley] , Hough Transform for circle detection [Yuen90], and Background Subtraction.
+In this system I used 4-point correspondence [Hartley] , Hough Transform for circle detection [Yuen90], and Background Subtraction Mixture of Gaussian 2 (MOG2) [Zivkovic2004, Zivkovic2006].

 ><h3>4-Point Correspondence</h3>